You are now in the main content area

 Fahad Ahmad, Assistant Professor

 Fahad Ahmad is an Assistant Professor in the Department of Criminology at Toronto Metropolitan University.
 Prior to joining Toronto Metropolitan University, he was a postdoctoral research fellow at the Centre for Criminology and Sociolegal Studies at the University of Toronto.
 He obtained his PhD at the School of Public Policy and Administration at Carleton University.
-His doctoral research, supported by SSHRC and the Pierre Elliott Trudeau Foundation, comparatively examined the securitization of Muslim civil society organizations under national security regimes in Canada and the U.K. He is currently preparing a book manuscript based on his dissertation.
+His doctoral research, supported by SSHRC and the Pierre Elliott Trudeau Foundation, comparatively examined the securitization of Muslim civil society organizations under national security regimes in Canada and the U.K. He is preparing a book manuscript based on his dissertation.

 Education